 “What we’re looking for, in terms of quality, is semantically flavored links.
 It amazes me how many links that have absolutely nothing to do with the topic at hand I’m still seeing.
 For instance, links to a heating and cooling site from a site that sells shoes – there’s no relevance.

 If you find links in your backlink profile that have nothing to do with your niche, replace them with another site that does, and then get them removed.
 They aren’t helping you get visitors; they aren’t helping you rank; they aren’t helping you be an authority in your niche.
 Think of them as dead weight.
+Google wants the links to be natural, so they don’t hurt your online rankings.
+To make sure you don’t make a lot of common backlink building mistakes, check out this step-by-step process on how to build backlinks the right way in 2018.

 So in terms of changing your approach, I’d say don’t gloss over the “okay” sites that aren’t relevant.
 Target them for replacement as well.”